Application of axiomatic formal theory to the Abraham--Minkowski controversy: Spacetime Conservation Laws

-Conservation laws are distinct from the energy--momentum theorems that were systematically derived from the Maxwell field equations in the preceding subsection.
-In continuum dynamics, a continuity equation reflects the conservation of a scalar property in the continuum limit of an unimpeded inviscid incompressible flow of non-interacting particles (dust, fluid, photons, etc.) in terms of the equality of the net rate of flux out of the volume and the time rate of change of the property density field \cite{BIFox}.
-For a conserved scalar property, the continuity equation of the property density $\rho$
+The fundamental physical principles of conservation of mass, conservation of linear momentum, conservation of angular momentum, and conservation of total (kinetic+potential) energy were well-established long before Maxwell and Laue.
+In continuum dynamics (fluid dynamics, for example) a continuity equation reflects the conservation of a scalar property of an unimpeded (no external forces, pressures, or constraints), inviscid, incoherent flow of non-interacting particles (dust, fluid, etc.) in the continuum limit in terms of the equality of the net rate of flux out of the otherwise empty volume and the time rate of change of the property density field \cite{BIFox}.
+For a conserved scalar property, the continuity equation of the generic property density $\rho$ with velocity field ${\bf u}$,

-is derived by applying the divergence theorem to a Taylor series expansion of the property density field $\rho$ and the property flux density field ${\bf g}=\rho{\bf u}$ to unimpeded flow in an otherwise empty volume \cite{BIFox}.
-For unimpeded flow in a thermodynamically closed system, we have a conserved scalar property, the total energy, and a conserved vector property, the total momentum, belonging to the same closed system.
-As a matter of linear algebra, we can construct a total energy--momentum tensor ${\sf T}^{\alpha\beta}$ with the following characteristics that cause the conservation laws to be obeyed in an unimpeded inviscid incompressible flow of non-interacting particles in the continuum limit: